Overview

 Initiatives to enhance skills and training

 Professional development: fund training activities that help to build, retain, grow the workforce, and enhance the knowledge and skills of existing clinicians.
-This will include:
+This includes:

 • Integrated mental health capacity-building and training for mental health and autism providers (developed and delivered by Children’s Mental Health Ontario).